JasonShin/elemental-system-designs/apps/tiktok/README.md

 #### Use case: old and unpopular videos moves to S3 glacier automatically

-- If a video is older than 7 days and haven't received any views recently, Standard to Glacier job runs and moves these videos into S3 glacier for cost saving
+- If a video is older than 7 days and haven't received any views recently, `Standard to Glacier job` runs and moves these videos into S3 glacier for cost saving

+- Such job's logic would be written like following:

-1. move_any_old_videos_to_glaicer()
+1. filter_and_move_videos_to_glaicer()
    1. for all videos that are in standard S3 buckets
    2. for each video in standard S3 bucket
       1. fetch time series data for this video from Redis